-Bicycles - Students riding bicycles to and from school are expected to obey traffic regulations en route to and from school.
-Bicycles must be parked in the bike racks and locked while on school property.
-Student loitering around the bike racks is prohibited.
+Bicycles/Scooters/E-Bikes - Students riding bicycles etc to and from school are expected to obey traffic regulations en-route to and from school.
+Bikes/Scooters must be parked in the bike racks and locked while on school property.
+Student loitering around the bike racks is not-prohibited.